-The Company has interests in three gold exploration properties.
-Among the three properties, two being Las Morras and Peña Encina are located in the Extremadura region, Spain, and one being Sierra Alta is located in the Asturias region in northwestern Spain.
-Each of the properties is comprised of exploration permits that were issued by the Extremadura regulatory authorities and the Asturian regulatory authorities respectively.
+The Company has interests in two gold exploration properties.
+The two properties are Las Morras located in the Extremadura region, Spain, and the other is Sierra Alta located in the Asturias region in northwestern Spain.
+Each of the properties is comprised of exploration permits that were issued by the Extremadura regulatory authorities and the Asturian regulatory authorities, respectively.